-Cognitive Behavioural Therapy (CBT) is a form of psychotherapy that focuses on how your thoughts, beliefs and attitudes affect your feelings and behaviour.
+Cognitive Behavioural Therapy (CBT) is a form of psychotherapy that focuses on how your thoughts, beliefs, and attitudes affect your feelings and behavior.
 CBT aims to teach you effective coping strategies for dealing with different problems throughout life.
-Cognitive Behavioural Therapy (CBT) is based on the combination of the basic principles of behavioural and cognitive psychology.
+Cognitive Behavioural Therapy (CBT) is based on the combination of the basic principles of behavioral and cognitive psychology.

 Cognitive Behavioural Therapy (CBT) techniques:

 First of all, we have to recognize our negative thoughts about how they come to our mind, we can think positively and negatively even in a similar state.
 You went on a morning walk, after going for a walk, you thought that you have done a complete walk today and have done a lot of hard work, after thinking that you are satisfied and feel happy.
 In the same way, you went on a morning walk, after a full walk, you think that you have not completed the excursion today, today’s walking was useless, after that you feel negative and you become unhappy.